 At our rehabilitation and treatment center, we offer a range of benzo treatment options, from long-term residential programs to outpatient treatment and support programs.

 Benzodiazepine is dangerous when combined with alcohol or antihistamines.
-These combinations cause confusion, short-term memory loss and compliant behavior.
-As a result, use of benzodiazepine as a “date rape” drug has increased.
+These combinations cause confusion, short-term memory loss, and compliant behavior.
+As a result, the use of benzodiazepine as a “date rape” drug has increased.

 Get Help Today

 Please call us to see if your HMO, PPO, or EPO insurance plan will cover your treatment.
 Or ask us about our affordable self-pay plans.